 10 common outdoor plants that can be toxic to your pets

-Monday, May 7, 2018, 5:50 AM - Warmer weather will soon make its way across Canada, and that means pets -- and their pet owners -- will be spending more time outdoors.
+Friday, May 20, 2016, 3:00 AM - Warmer weather is making its way across Canada, and that means pets -- and their pet owners -- will be spending more time outdoors.

 Ingesting an azalea can cause serious health problems in pets.
 Eating just a few leaves can lead to vomiting, diarrhea and drooling.
 If not treated by a veterinarian, an animal could fall into a coma, possibly leading to death.